-This easy brown sugar salmon dry rub takes salmon fillets from delicious to spectacular!
-It has a subtle flavor that complements and enhances the natural flavor of salmon but doesn't overpower it.
-It adds that final touch that makes a salmon meal special.
+This easy brown sugar salmon rub takes salmon fillets from delicious to spectacular.
+It has the perfect combination of sweet, spicy and savory flavors that complement the salmon flavor but don't overpower it.

 How long should the dry rub sit on the salmon?

-10 minutes is the perfect amount of time for this dry rub to sit on the raw salmon.
+10 to 15 minutes is the perfect amount of time for this rub to sit on the raw salmon.
 (Don't let it sit much longer because that can cause the meat to become dry during the cooking process.)

 More delicious seasoning blends for seafood: